airmelt/LeetCode/#884 Uncommon Words from Two Sentences 两句话中的不常见单词.md

+# 884 Uncommon Words from Two Sentences 两句话中的不常见单词

 __Description__:
 We are given two sentences A and B.  (A sentence is a string of space separated words.
 Each word consists only of lowercase letters.)

 A word is uncommon if it appears exactly once in one of the sentences, and does not appear in the other sentence.

 Return a list of all uncommon words.

 You may return the list in any order.

 __Example:__

 Example 1:

 Input: A = "this apple is sweet", B = "this apple is sour"